RevenyouIO/Bots-Lab/README.md

 2. Go to the root directory of the project
 2. Create a virtualenv in your project: `virtualenv venv`
 3. activate virtualenv: `. venv/bin/activate`
-4. Install the requirements: `pip3 install -r requirements.txt` (on the Mac: `pip3 install -r requirements.txt`).
+4. Install the requirements: `pip3 install -r requirements.txt`.

 ## Create and run your first bot